earik87/earik87.github.io/aboutme.md

 I was interested in data visualization and built [interactive web application](https://visud.herokuapp.com/) to visualize data from my PhD research.
 See [github repo](https://github.com/earik87/visualize-ultrafast-data).

 Apart from software, I am a home coffee-brewer.
 I like to release my stress with grinding fresh coffee beans and brewing coffee.
 I like playing soccer.
 I used to be a goalkeeper, but now I am a defender.
 Watching movies and tv-series are also my routine.
-I find amazing to thinkg about the movie that I have watched and making critics about it.
+I find amazing to think about the movie that I have watched and making critics about it.

 <b>My Active Social Media:</b>
 <a href="https://www.linkedin.com/in/enisarik/" target="_blank">LinkedIn</a> |